 Reducing methane emissions from the oil and gas industry is one of the fastest, most cost-effective ways we have right now to slow the rate of climate change.
 But tracking these invisible emissions can be hard.

-That’s why we're building a new satellite designed specifically to pinpoint the location and magnitude of methane emissions virtually anywhere on Earth.
+That’s the idea behind MethaneSAT, a compact new satellite designed specifically to pinpoint the location and magnitude of methane emissions virtually anywhere on Earth.

 Why focus on methane?